darevski1/Final-Project-Assessment-for-Scalefocus-Academy/README.md

 For setting up a Jenkins Cluster on Kubernetes, we will do the following: we need to create four files **serviceAccount.yaml**,  **volume.yaml**, **deployment.yaml**,  **service.yaml'**. and execute them so jenkkins ke be installed on minikube cluster.
 Offical documentation [Jenkins](https://www.jenkins.io/doc/book/installing/kubernetes/#create-a-service-account)

+We can pull the offical wordpress image from github bitnami/wordpress/ reposity, and edit values.yaml on line 543 replace LoadBalancer to type: ClusterIP

 We have to edit the file values.yaml, on line 543 the **LoadBalancer to type: ClusterIP**

 After we setup jenkins on minikube we can log in to jenikns and install required plugin **kuberentes** so we can create connection to our local cluster.
-Next we need to create new pipeline and connect to our respository.
-Create Jenkinsfile we put our script for deplyoment, the file has 5 stages:
+Next we need to create new pipeline and connect to our github respository.
+Create Jenkinsfile we put our script for deplyoment, the file has 4 stages:

 - Validate - stages check is the namespace **wp** exist, if not exist the namespace will be created
 - Install - wordpress and helm chard, here we install helm binary, and install wordpress helm chart
 - Make wordpress availble - in the stage we are running port forwarding, so the site can be acceess localy.
--
+- Browse WordPress site - !!!
+The site can`t be accees from outside becouse we put ClusterIP in values.yaml

         Started by user Darko Avramovski